If you have procrastinated and felt bad about yourself- then stop feeling bad about yourself.

 What does it mean?

-That sometimes (or in most of the cases) we can accomplish much more once there is a sense of urgency.
+That sometimes (or in most cases) we can accomplish much more once there is a sense of urgency.

 Before we wrap it up let me share with you one video where Tim Urban (master procrastinator) is explaining what is going on in our mind: